masonelmore/esi/docs/MarketApi.md

 > []GetMarketsPrices200Ok GetMarketsPrices(ctx, optional)
 List market prices

-Return a list of prices  --- Alternate route: `/dev/markets/prices/`  Alternate route: `/legacy/markets/prices/`  Alternate route: `/v1/markets/prices/`  --- This route is cached for up to 3600 seconds
+Return a list of prices  ---  This route is cached for up to 3600 seconds

 ### Required Parameters